Audition Mode Horn SeminarJune 16 - 22, 2019

 “Denise Tryon’s command of the lower register provides the strongest foundation of sound for a horn section, and yet, her sound is supple and flexible.”

 —Yannick Nezet-Sequin, music director of the Philadelphia Orchestra

 In 1989 Tryon graduated from the famed Interlochen Arts Academy and in 1993 received her Bachelor of Music degree from the New England Conservatory of Music (NEC) in Boston.
 She received the Presidential Scholarship while in the Artist Diploma Program at NEC with the Taiyo Wind Quintet, which won the Coleman Chamber Competition and worked with great composers such as John Harbison, Luciano Berio, György Ligeti, and Elliott Carter.

 An active and accomplished educator, Tryon is sought after for her masterclasses.
-She has taught extensively in the United States, Scandinavia, Europe and Asia.
+She has taught extensively in the United States, Scandinavia, Europe, Asia and South America.
+Tryon’s been a Featured Artist at multiple IHS workshops and symposiums.
 Beth Graham of the Warsaw Philharmonic and founder of the Warsaw Horn Workshops raves, “In just a few seconds of listening to a student she can diagnose deep-seated problems and give immediate fixes, often with a healthy dose of humor as well.
 The transformations she can accomplish in just a short time are truly remarkable.”